karenaxon/tic-tac-toe/README.md

 ## Description

-_A tic tak toe game with single and 2 player modes.
-The single player mode as a computer player designed to play a series of fun games of tic tak toe with the user_
+_A tic tac toe game with single and 2 player modes.
+The single player mode has a computer player designed to play a series of fun games of tic tac toe with the user_

 ## Setup/Installation Requirements

-* _Click the green "Code" button and Download Zip _
+* _Click the green "Code" button and Download Zip_
 * _Extract the contents of the zip file to a folder on your machine_
 * _Run the Index.html file with your browser of choice (I recommend Chrome)_